WDML

 WDML (106.9 FM, "Adult Rock & Roll") is a radio station broadcasting a classic rock format.
 Licensed to Woodlawn, Illinois, United States, and broadcasting in the Mount Vernon area, the station is owned by Dana Withers' Withers Broadcasting, through licensee WDML, LLC.
-The station is an affiliate of the syndicated Pink Floyd program "Floydian Slip."
+The station is an affiliate of the syndicated Sammy Hagar program Sammy Hagar's Top Rock Countdown and Pink Floyd program "Floydian Slip."